ORTools4MTEX/ORTools/README.md

 ---

 ### [plotPDF_variants](./src/plotPDF_variants.m)
-The function plots a pole figure of the martensitic variants associated with the OR *job.p2c*.
-It is an alternative to MTEX's [plotVariantPF](https://mtex-toolbox.github.io/parentGrainReconstructor.plotVariantPF.html).
+This function plots a pole figure of the child variant IDs associated with an OR *job.p2c*.
+It is an alternative to MTEX's default [plotVariantPF](https://mtex-toolbox.github.io/parentGrainReconstructor.plotVariantPF.html).

 - Syntax
   -  plotPDF_variants(job)